TL;DR

 | Testosterone | Primary male sex hormone (also vital for women); libido, muscle mass, energy. | Low: Low libido, fatigue, depression, reduced muscle mass, erectile dysfunction (men). |

-Because the symptoms of hormonal imbalance are so varied and often overlap with other conditions, they are frequently dismissed by both individuals and healthcare professionals as "just stress" or "a normal part of aging."
+Because the symptoms of hormonal imbalance are so varied and often overlap with other conditions, they are frequently dismissed by both individuals and healthcare professionals as "just stress" or "a normal part of ageing."
 Millions of people are simply trying to power through, unaware that there is an underlying, treatable cause for their suffering.

 Do any of the following signs feel familiar?